jntomenio/Programming-Assignment-2/README.md

 > In Python, element-wise mean and element-wise standard deviation can be obtained by using *.mean()* and *.std()*.

  ### EXAMPLE
-- In this problem, generate randomize 5 x 5 ndarray and store it to variable X. Then, Normalize X.
+- In this problem, generate randomize 5 x 5 ndarray and store it to variable X. Then, normalize variable X.
 - :floppy_disk: Save your normalized ndarray as `X_normalized.npy`

 ##### :keyboard: *Input:*